- Reasons Why A Cat Wagging Its Tail When Petted

 It happens because they think that we are hurting them.

 So, if your cat starts to scratch you when you pet him, you should stop immediately.

 9. Feeling Good

-A cat that feels confident and relaxed will hold her tail high in the air, proudly displaying the entire length of her tail.
+A confident and relaxed cat will hold her tail high in the air, proudly displaying the entire length of her tail.

 10. Suspicious, Scared, Or Aggressive